ypk4/Order-Management-Engine/README.md

 The API currently accepts JSON from client.
 On receiving true JSON, it prints the content of JSON at server side and then sends a JSON acknowledgement 'ack' to client with {'success':'true'}.

+In recent commits, code for order/fill insertion and updation is added.
+Now, whenever JSON order/fill is sent, it is added/updated in the MongoDB database which is set up on an AWS machine.

+Code for storing user subscriptions to particular orders and handling notifications is yet to be done.

 You need to install [Flask](http://flask.pocoo.org/) and [requests](http://docs.python-requests.org/en/master/):
 ```
 $ pip install flask gevent requests